Q2 2025 Earnings Conference Call Recaps: Chewy (CHWY)

 Bespoke’s Conference Call Recaps use AI to summarize lengthy earnings calls.
 The commentary below is AI-generated and then edited by Bespoke for quality control.
 As always, none of these summaries should be construed as recommendations to buy or sell any securities, and investors should do their own research and/or consult with a financial professional before making any investment decisions.

-Continue reading our Conference Call Recap for WHR by becoming a Bespoke Institutional subscriber.
+Continue reading our Conference Call Recap for IOT by becoming a Bespoke Institutional subscriber.
 You can sign up for Bespoke Institutional now and receive a 14-day trial to read our newest Conference Call Recap.
 To sign up, choose either the monthly or annual checkout link below:

 Bespoke Institutional – Monthly Payment Plan